-- (a) The Rainbow: During the year ended 31 December 2023, the sales of completed units and the temporary rental income from properties held for sale recognised was amounted to approximately HK\$10.9 million and HK\$11.4 million, respectively (For the year ended 31 December 2022: approximately HK\$56.2 million and HK\$14.1 million, respectively). - (b) The Cloud: The Group redeveloped a new building in light of the new initiatives of the revitalization of industrial building announced in the Policy Address by the Chief Executive in the fourth quarter of 2018.
+- (a) The Rainbow: During the year ended 31 December 2024, the sales of completed units and the temporary rental income from properties held for sale recognised was amounted to approximately HK\$21.1 million and HK\$9.6 million, respectively (for the year ended 31 December 2023: approximately HK\$10.9 million and HK\$11.4 million, respectively). - (b) The Cloud: The Group redeveloped a new building in light of the new initiatives of the revitalization of industrial building announced in the Policy Address by the Chief Executive in the fourth quarter of 2018.
 The Cloud was completed in 2022 and revenue recognition has taken place in the second quarter of 2022.
-During the year ended 31 December 2023, revenue of approximately HK\$150.7 million was recognised from completion and delivery of 49 property and carpark units of the project (For the year ended 31 December 2022: HK\$402.9 million). - (c) After The Rain: The Group is redeveloping it into a residential complex with some shops on ground floor.
-This project is positioned as a luxury and stylish condominium residential complex targeting at young residents pursuing high quality and design driven lifestyle.
+During the year ended 31 December 2024, revenue of approximately HK\$8.2 million was recognised from completion and delivery of 4 property units of the project (for the year ended 31 December 2023: HK\$150.7 million and 49 property and carpark units, respectively). - (c) After The Rain: The Group developed a luxury and stylish condominium residential complex targeting at young residents pursuing high quality and design driven lifestyle.
 The Project is providing 335 residential units, 5 ground floor shops and 65 parking spaces.
 The pre-sales consent was granted in February 2023.
-The superstructure work was completed in the first quarter of 2023, and occupation permit and certificate of compliance was granted in April 2023 and October 2023 respectively.
+The occupation permit and certificate of compliance was granted in April 2023 and October 2023 respectively.
 The completion and revenue recognition has taken place in the second half of 2023.
-During the year ended 31 December 2023, revenue of approximately HK\$996.3 million was recognised from completion and delivery of 168 residential units of the project (For the year ended 31 December 2022: Nil). - (d) Kwun Tong Site Project: The total site area is around 12,600 sq.ft and it is classified as industrial/office land.
+During the year ended 31 December 2024, revenue of approximately HK\$1,024.5 million was recognised from completion and delivery of 168 residential and carpark units of the project (for the year ended 31 December 2023: HK\$996.3 million and 168 residential units, respectively). - (d) Kwun Tong Site Project: The total site area is around 12,600 sq.ft and it is classified as industrial/office land.
 The project alongside the sea with 180-degree panorama of Victoria Harbour overlooking the breathtaking views of Hong Kong Island.